chrisquince/STRONG/README.md

 ## Config file

+The config yaml file is used to store the parameters of a run.
+It is divided into sections with parts corresponding to the different steps of the pipeline.
+This is the test_config.yaml for the Test data set

 ```
 # ------ Samples ------
 samples: '*' # specify a list samples to use or '*' to use all samples